HealthBioscienceIDEAS/microscopy-novice/episodes/filters-and-thresholding.md

 of 1" width='40%'}

 You should see a new image appear in the layer list called 'Result of gaussian_blur', which is a slightly blurred version of the original nuclei image.

 Try increasing the 'sigma' value to three and clicking run again:

 ![](fig/nuclei-blurred-3.png){alt="Nuclei image after gaussian blur with sigma of 3" width='40%'}

-You should see the nuclei become even more blurred in the new image.
+You should see that the 'Result of gaussian_blur' layer is updated to show a much more heavily blurred version of the original nuclei image.

 What's happening here?
 What exactly does a gaussian blur do?
 A gaussian blur is an example of a 'linear filter' which is used to manipulate pixel values in